As I write this, the coronavirus pandemic is getting exponentially more widespread every day.

 Watch on Video

-Why Make a DIY Respirator Mask?
+Why Make a Homemade HEPA Filter Mask?

 Aside from the obvious reason that there are no N95 respirators left, here are some other reasons to make your own face respirator:

 - Get a better fit: Studies regularly show that respirator masks only work well if they have a tight fit.
 Most masks on the market don’t fit children well or people with beards.
-If you do have an N95 mask and a beard, it’s time to shave!
+If you have an N95 mask and a beard, it’s time to shave!

 - Moral obligation: Using a DIY mask means N95 masks are available to healthcare workers who need them on the frontlines of a pandemic.